 Triumph and BMW fans might argue that their 2000s were every bit an equal to Rover’s, but the CoTY jury saw it differently in period.
 During its long-production run, the elegantly timeless P6 Rover just got better and better, receiving more power and luxury, before being topped off by the gorgeous 3500 V8.

-The runner-up Mercedes-Benz 600 was – like so many of its successors – a technical masterpiece, but one that few could afford, while the third placed Hillman Imp could be a joy to drive, and one that had it been built properly and launched on schedule, might have given the Mini a much harder fight in the UK.
+The runner-up Mercedes-Benz 600 was – like so many of its successors – a technical masterpiece, but one that few could afford, while the third placed Hillman Imp could be a joy to drive, and one that, had it been built properly and launched on schedule, might have given the Mini a much harder fight in the UK.

-=3: 1970 – Fiat 128/1971 – Citroen GS
+=3: 1970 – Fiat 128/1971 – Citroën GS

-Two remarkable small saloons won on consecutive years, bringing modern dynamics to a previously prehistoric market sector.
+Two remarkable small saloons won on consecutive years, bringing modern dynamics to a previously prehistoric market sector

-The Fiat 128 might have looked like a boxy saloon cast in the mould of the surprisingly brilliant 124, but what was underneath its unremittingly three-box skin that really captured the imagination of the CoTY jury back in 1969.
+The Fiat 128 might have looked like a boxy saloon cast in the mould of the surprisingly brilliant 124, but what was underneath its unremittingly three-box skin really captured the imagination of the CoTY jury back in 1969.

-When they voted the Fiat 128 as the 1970 Car of The Year, they did so on the strength of its engineering purity, brilliant packaging, and excellent driving experience.
-The 128 was the template of the modern car, and Dante Giacosa’s (that name again!) masterpiece that proved FWD could work in its millions.
+When they voted the Fiat 128 as the 1970 Car of The Year, they did so on the strength of its engineering purity, brilliant packaging and excellent driving experience.
+The 128 was the template of the modern car, and Dante Giacosa’s (that name again!) masterpiece proved that FWD could work in its millions.
 They survive in huge numbers today, too – should you venture to Egypt, you’ll find yourself tripping over them – wearing the Nasr nameplate.

-The FWD, Hydropneumatically-suspended, air-cooled Citroen GS was a technical dead-end, but one that remained in production for 15 years, and which proved that technical conformity was still a long way from engulfing the European car industry.
+The FWD, Hydropneumatically-suspended, air-cooled Citroën GS was a technical dead-end, but one that remained in production for 15 years, and which proved that technical conformity was still a long way from engulfing the European car industry.

-It offered all the advantages of a large car, such as supreme high-speed stability, loping ride quality, and shared much of the magic that made the Citroen SM such an amazing car.
-Of course, we know it failed to make money for its maker, and proved to be the penultimate Citroen to be powered by an air-cooled flat-four, so – a glorious might have been.
+It offered all the advantages of a large car, such as supreme high-speed stability, loping ride quality, and shared much of the magic that made the Citroën SM such an amazing car.
+Of course, we know it failed to make money for its maker, and proved to be the penultimate Citroën to be powered by an air-cooled flat-four, so – a glorious might-have been.

 2: 1983 – Audi 100